Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 What is tryptophan?

 Tryptophan is one of the 10 essential amino acids that the body uses to synthesize the proteins it needs.
-It's well-known for its role in the production of nervous system messengers, especially those related to relaxation, restfulness, and sleep.
+It's well-known for its role in the production of the nervous system messengers.
+Especially those related to relaxation, restfulness, and sleep.
 Tryptophan is necessary for the production of several crucial substances in the body, including the neurotransmitter serotonin (5-hydroxytryptamine).
-Because serotonin (a melatonin precursor) plays a key role in mood and sleep patterns, tryptophan supplements have been used for some time as antidepressants, sleep aids, and weight-loss aids.
-It is an amino-indolepropionic acid.
-It is essential and should not be omitted in the diet.
-It is not synthesized in the body, but may be synthesized in the micro-organism, E.coli.
-It is neither ketogenic nor glycogenic.
-Though this amino acid is very essential for the body, yet it is inefficiently utilized in the body, and a large amount of tryptophan is excreted in urine.
+Serotonin (a melatonin precursor) plays a key role in mood and sleep patterns.
+Tryptophan supplements have been used for some time as antidepressants, sleep and weight-loss aids.
+It is important to note that tryptophan is inefficiently utilized in the body, and a large amount of tryptophan is excreted in urine.

 Tryptophan has an important general role, together with the other twenty or so amino acids which have been identified, in the production of the countless thousands of proteins which form much of the body's tissue.
 Many of the enzymes which control the countless biochemical reactions which are vital for health are also formed from protein, as are the antibodies that fight disease.
-Tryptophan works as a safe and effective food remedy for insomnia and emotional complaints.
+Tryptophan works as a safe and effective food remedy for insomnia and emotional problems.
 It is essential for blood clotting and digestive juices.
-It prevents early aging and its related effects on eye, hair, and teeth.
+It prevents early aging with regards to its effects on the eyes, hair, and teeth.
 It also acts as a natural painkiller.
-It slows down the rate of starch decomposition and thus prevents tooth decay.
+It slows down the rate of starch decomposition and thus helps prevent prevents tooth decay.

 Foods high in tryptophan

-Tryptophan is a routine constituent of most protein-based foods or dietary proteins.
+Tryptophan is a normal constituent of most protein-based foods or dietary proteins.
 It is particularly plentiful in chocolate, oats, bananas, durians, mangoes, dried dates, milk, yogurt, cottage cheese, red meat, eggs, fish, poultry, sesame, chickpeas, sunflower seeds, pumpkin seeds, spirulina, and peanuts.
 It is also found in turkey at a level typical of poultry in general.
 Tryptophan occurs naturally in nearly all foods that contain protein, but in small amounts compared to the other essential amino acids.
-The following foods contain tryptophan largely; red meat, dairy products, nuts, seeds, bananas, soybeans and soy products, tuna, shellfish, and turkey.
+The following foods contain tryptophan in significant quantities: red meat, dairy products, nuts, seeds, bananas, soybeans and soy products, tuna, shellfish, and turkey.

-If taking supplements of tryptophan, you should ensure that you continue to include good supplies of high quality protein foods in your diet; and for maximum absorption and optimum effect these should be taken with plentiful quantities, including supplements if necessary, of all necessary vitamins and minerals.
-But in the case of tryptophan, in particular, it appears that vitamin B6 and vitamin C are especially important, and in precise proportions, if serotonin is to be released, and that 1,000 mg of vitamin C and 100 mg of B6 are required for each 2,000 mg of tryptophan.
+If you do consider taking supplements of tryptophan, you should ensure that you continue to include a good supply of high quality protein foods in your diet.
+To help absorption of tryptophan it is important to injest vitamin B6 and vitamin C. 1,000 mg of vitamin C and 100 mg of B6 are required for each 2,000 mg of tryptophan.

 Why is trptophan so important?